Privacy Policy

 Subject to the circumstances in which you exercise this right, you may request that we transfer personal information that you have provided to us to a third party in a commonly used and machine-readable format.

 You can request that we delete your personal information.
 For example, where we no longer need your personal information for the original purpose we collected it for or where you have exercised your right to withdraw consent.
-Although we will evaluate each request, these requests are subject to legal and regulatory requirements that we must comply with.
+Although we will evaluate each request, this request is subject to legal and regulatory requirements that we must fulfil.

-You may request that we stop sending you marketing communications at any time by clicking on the "unsubscribe" button in any email we send you or by contacting us using the information in section 9.
-Please note that even if you exercise this right because you do not wish to receive marketing communications, we may still send you service-related communications where necessary.
+You can request that we stop sending you marketing messages at any time by clicking on the "unsubscribe" button in any email we send you or by contacting us using the information in section 9.
+Please note that even if you exercise this right because you do not want to receive marketing messages, we may still send you service-related communications where necessary.

-If you believe that we have breached data protection laws in using your personal information, you can complain to the reception by contacting info@hotellbotanika.se.
+If you believe that we have violated data protection laws when using your personal information, you can complain to the Centre by contacting info@hotellbotanika.se.
 Please note that exercising this right and filing a complaint will not affect any other legal rights or remedies you may have.

-If you would like more information about how we use your personal information, further clarification about how we use your personal information or anything referred to in this policy, please contact us at info@hotellbotanika.se.
+If you would like more information about how we use your personal information, further clarity on how we use your personal information or anything referred to in this policy, please contact us at info@hotellbotanika.se.

-We are continually improving our methods of communication and along with changes in the law and the changing nature of technology, our data practices and how we use your data will change from time to time.
+We are continuously improving our methods of communication and along with changes in legislation and the changing nature of technology, our data practices and how we use your data will change from time to time.
 If and when our data practices change, we will notify you and we will provide you with the most up-to-date policy.
 You can see it by checking our website www.botanika.se

 This policy was last updated on 22 January 2020.